haniff97/sejuk-portal/README.md

 The AI Operations Query module — specifically integrating function calling correctly with the `@google/genai` v2 SDK.
 The SDK's `generateContent` only accepts three top-level fields (`model`, `contents`, `config`), and all configuration (`systemInstruction`, `tools`, and `toolConfig`) must be nested inside `config`.
 Passing them at the top level causes them to be silently ignored with no error thrown and no TypeScript warning, which made the bug extremely difficult to diagnose.
 The model appeared to work (no crash) but had no tools and ignored all instructions, responding from training data instead of querying the database.

 **What would you improve in a real production system?**
 As detailed in the section above, I would focus heavily on true authentication/authorization (Supabase Auth + RLS), automated messaging (WhatsApp Business API), and backend performance optimisations (materialized views for KPIs and caching) to ensure it scales beyond a prototype.
+But since this is prototyp/assesement focus more on module i make a design easy to test.

 **How did you use AI tools while building this project?**
 Built iteratively with AI assistants (Claude, Gemini / Antigravity).
 I used them to scaffold each module, generate boilerplate for React/Tailwind layouts, and plan out database migrations.
 Specifically, they were highly useful in help me working on the UI into a modern and card-layout based design, building out the responsive Recharts-based KPI Dashboard, and help me plan writing the SQL migration to add optional payment tracking fields to the schema.
 Code was verified continuously with `tsc --noEmit` and `vite build` after each addition.

 ## Coverage vs. assessment brief

-This submission covers the full scope; all three core modules plus the Manager review flow and both optional AI challenges implemented and deployed to a live Vercel environment.
-Each module is individually functional and the system works end-to-end as a complete workflow.
+This submission covers the full scope of the assessment, including all three core modules, the Manager review flow, and both optional AI challenges, all fully implemented and deployed to a live Vercel environment.
+Each module is individually functional, and the system operates end-to-end as a cohesive workflow.
+Note while a basic login and authentication structure is present, detailed implementation i intentionally left simple to focus primarily on the each core modules, functional requirements to meet business needs and deliver AI features to meet assessment requirements.
+Significant emphasis was placed on delivering a mobile responsive, modern, and user-friendly design, with optimal user experience to deliver usecase for assessment requirements.

 ## Running locally